parallel-markets/handbook/security/processes.md

 Do not sign up for a new service on behalf of Parallel without first receiving permission from [mailto:security@parallelmarkets.com](security@parallelmarkets.com)

+This includes signing into web pages and web apps using your @parallelmarkets.com Google sign-in.

 ### Passwords
 Use a password manager!
 A password manager let you memorize one strong password, and then it generates and manages strong, unique passwords for every site for which you have a login.
 Employees can install [LastPass](https://www.lastpass.com/) or [1password](https://1password.com/) via the Self Service App that is installed on your company device.